jbadomics/install_help/OSX_for_bioinformatics.md

 csrutil disable
 ```

-3. Reboot the computer.
+Then reboot the computer.

 ## Prepare the OS for Homebrew

 1. In System Preferences --> Energy Saver, uncheck "turn off hard disks whenever possible" and slide the "put computer to sleep" bar to "never."
 (Some software installations take > 10 minutes and this guarantees that they will complete.)
+Once software is installed, you can re-adjust Energy Saver options to your liking.

 2. Install OS updates from App store.